dotnet/runtime/docs/design/features/host-startup-hook.md

 ### Linker unfriendly

+Startup hooks are disabled by default on trimmed apps.
 The usage of startup hooks on a trimmed app is potentially dangerous since these could make use of assemblies, types or members that were removed by the linker, causing the app to crash.